 - Health Vision and hearing screenings are done periodically by the Kent County Health Department.
 Vision is tested in grades P, 1, 3, 5, and 7.
 Hearing is tested in grades P, K, 2, and 4.
 These tests are usually given in the spring of each year, but if during the year you suspect a vision or hearing problem for your child, call the school office and we will attempt to arrange an additional screening. - Ancillary Services Refers to supplemental services that have been determined necessary to assist individual students.
 These services are provided on our campus by specialists through Byron Center Public School.
-Goals and objectives reflect the IEP in the areas of: - Speech/Language Therapy - Audiology - Physical and Occupational Therapy - Vision Therapy. - Evaluation Services Parents or teachers concerned about their child's academic progress and seeking an evaluation should contact our Educational Support Service Director, Mrs. Jill Battjes.
-After consultation, if it is in the child's best interest to pursue an evaluation, a referral will be made to All Belong, which will provide the evaluation and construct an Individual Student Plan (ISP).
-Assistance will be given if an outside agency is preferred. - Accommodations and Modifications A team consisting of your child's teacher(s) and a Support Service Specialist will meet regularly to determine specific accommodations (minor adjustments involving the child's instruction) and/or modifications (changes in the content, curriculum, criteria and assessments) as needed for specific children. - Response to Intervention A multi-level prevention system designed to allow school staff to instruct all students in accordance with their level of educational need.
-Goals and progress are reviewed bi-weekly in grade-level teams monitored by the Educational Support Services Director, Mrs. Jill Battjes.
+Goals and objectives reflect the IEP in the areas of: - o Speech/Language Therapy - o Audiology - o Physical and Occupational Therapy - o Vision Therapy. - Evaluation Services Parents or teachers concerned about their child's academic progress and seeking an evaluation should contact our Educational Support Service Director, Mrs. Jill Battjes.
+After a consultation with the classroom teacher and ESS team, a referral will be made to either All Belong or an outside agency if it is deemed in the child's best interest to pursue an evaluation. - Accommodations and Modifications A team consisting of your child's teacher(s) and a Support Service Specialist will meet regularly to determine specific accommodations (minor adjustments involving the child's instruction) and/or modifications (changes in the content, curriculum, criteria and assessments) as needed for specific children. - Response to Intervention A multi-level prevention system designed to allow school staff to instruct all students in accordance with their level of educational need.
+Goals and progress are reviewed regularly in grade-level teams monitored by the Educational Support Services Specialists.